Stay safer on free Wi-Fi

 Is free public Wi-Fi as safe as you think?

 In an age when staying connected is vital, free public Wi-Fi can often feel like an unexpected gift.
 But there are associated risks to be aware of.
 Learn what they are and how using a VPN can help you stay safer.
-Then, install Norton Secure VPN and start using it straight away to help secure your free Wi-Fi connection and keep your communications private.
+Then, install Norton VPN and start using it straight away to help secure your free Wi-Fi connection and keep your communications private.

 A 'Free Wi-Fi' sign at a cozy evening venue raises the question: is free wifi safe?